E-government: United States

-In August 2009 the City of San Francisco launched DataSF.org with more than a hundred datasets.
+In August 2009, the City of San Francisco launched DataSF.org with more than a hundred datasets.
 Just weeks after the DataSF.org launch, new apps and websites were developed.
 Using data feeds available on DataSF.org, civic-minded developers built programs to display public transportation arrival and departure times, where to recycle hazardous materials, and crime patterns.
-Since the launch of DataSF.org there have been more than seventy apps created with San Francisco's data.
+Since the launch of DataSF.org, there have been more than seventy apps created with San Francisco's data.

 In March 2009, former San Francisco Mayor Gavin Newsom was at Twitter headquarters for a conversation about technology in government.
 During the town hall, Newsom received a tweet about a pothole.
-He turned to Twitter co-founders Biz Stone and Evan Williams and said let's find a way for people to tweet their service requests directly to San Francisco's 311 customer service center.
+He turned to Twitter co-founders Biz Stone and Evan Williams and said, "Let's find a way for people to tweet their service requests directly to San Francisco's 311 customer service center."
 Three months later, San Francisco launched the first Twitter 311 service, called @SF311, allowing residents to tweet, text, and send photos of potholes and other requests directly to the city.
 Working with Twitter and using the open-source platform, CoTweet turned @SF311 into reality.
 The software procurement process for something like this would normally have taken months, but in this case, it took less than three months.
 The @SF311 is saving the city money in call center costs.
-In 2011, The United States Government Accountability Office passed the Electronic Government Act in 2002 to promote better use of internet and information technology.
-Besides, to improve government services for citizens, internal government operations, and opportunities for citizen participation in government.
+In 2011, The United States Government Accountability Office passed the Electronic Government Act in 2002 to promote better use of Internet and information technology; and additionally, to improve government services for citizens, internal government operations, and opportunities for citizen participation in government.

 Presidential Innovation Fellows program where "teams of government experts and private-sector doers take a user-centric approach to issues at the intersection of people, processes, products, and policy to achieve lasting impact" launched in 2012.
-18F a new digital government delivery service, was formed in early 2014 and United States Digital Service (USDS) was launched later in 2014.
+18F, a new digital government delivery service, was formed in early 2014 and the United States Digital Service (USDS) was launched later in 2014.